-In this article, we will discuss cache-friendly code in C++ with its working and several examples.
+In this guide, we will explore cache-conscious programming in C++ along with its functionality and a variety of illustrations.

 What is the Cache-friendly code in C++?